traefik/traefik-helm-chart/EXAMPLES.md

 **Step 5**: Enjoy.
 All your `IngressRoute` use this certificate by default now.

-They should use websecure entrypoint like this:
+They should use a websecure entrypoint like this:

 ```yaml
 apiVersion: traefik.io/v1alpha1